-Punitive damages are only awarded when the defendant’s actions or inactions were grossly negligent or were intentionally harmful.
-In a workers’ compensation case where the employer’s actions or inactions caused you injury, you could be entitled to punitive damages, which are awarded to punish and/or deter the defendant for or from such behavior in the future.
+Punitive damages are only awarded when the defendant's actions or inaction were grossly negligent or intentionally harmful.
+In a workers' compensation case where the employer's actions or inaction caused you injury, you could be entitled to punitive damages, which are awarded to punish and/or deter the defendant for or from such behavior in the future.

 What is workers' compensation?

 Workers' compensation is a type of insurance policy that most employers in Florida are required to provide for their workers.
 The insurance policy covers medical treatments and other benefits for individuals who are injured on the job or suffer a job-related illness.

 Those employers required to provide workers' compensation include: